smsharma/semi-visible-jets/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-1707.05326%20-green.svg)](https://arxiv.org/abs/1707.05326)

+> ⚠️ **Discalimer**: The contents of this repository are outdated and no longer maintained.
+While they may provide a useful starting point, the files here should not be used in production as is.
+See notes below for known issues.
+[This fork](https://github.com/eshwen/SemivisibleJets/) may contain more up-to-date files and instructions for event generation.

 This repository contains model files necessary for generation of semi-visible jet Monte Carlo signal events in `MadGraph`.
 Please see [1707.05326](https://arxiv.org/abs/1707.05326) and [1503.00009](https://arxiv.org/abs/1503.00009) for
 for further details.
 Please note that a recent version of `PYTHIA` (> 8.226) including the Hidden Valley module